“Dreams are not unconscious or subconscious, they are superconscious.”

 What happens in a Dreamwork Session?

-My role as your Dreamwork Guide/Practitioner is to assist you in discovering how your nighttime dreams can be a wellspring of inspiration and information for your waking life.
-A Dreamwork Guide/Practitioner helps orient you in the vast landscape of the dreamtime, and supports you in exploring various therapeutic approaches and techniques to working with your dreams for your overall health and well-being.
+My role as a Dreamwork Practitioner is to assist you in discovering how your nighttime dreams can be a wellspring of inspiration and information for your waking life.
+A Dreamwork Practitioner helps orient you in the vast landscape of the dreamtime, and supports you in exploring various therapeutic approaches and techniques to working with your dreams for your overall health and well-being.

 During a Dreamwork Session, we will: